[Updated May 2026]

 - Accepts: Fiction to 3000 words, nonfiction, art, photo essays

-- Submission period: Year round; some months have a submission fee; Check the Blank Spaces Guidelines; simultaneous submissions okay
+- Submission period: Year round; some months have a submission fee; Check the Blank Spaces Guidelines; simultaneous submissions okay; NB: they take a long time to respond

 - Payment: 1 year digital subscription